fnkxyw/rsschool-cv/cv.md

 * I like programming and developing

 ## Skills
-* I have basic knowledge of C.
+* I have basic knowledge of C

 ## Education
 * I am currently studying at the Moscow Engineering Physics Institute (MEPI)